10 Tips for Exchange Students and How to be a Good one

-You would be surprised how many exchange students abort they stay due to the lack of preparation and a bad mindset.
+You would be surprised how many exchange students abort they stay due to a lack of preparation and a bad mindset.

-In this post, I will help you to overcome your fear and give you tips on how to make your exchange semester the best experience of your life as a student.
+In this post, I will help you overcome your fear and give you tips on making your exchange semester the best experience of your life as a student.

 1. Respect the local culture

 Many exchange students will face a culture shock upon arrival.
-At some point, you will notice the differences between your nationality and foreign culture.
-You might start to judge the local traditions and put present your national culture as superior.
+You will notice the differences between your nationality and foreign culture at some point.
+You might start to judge the local traditions and present your national culture as superior.

 I would not advise doing that.
 You might get into conflicts with locals, which won’t make your exchange pleasant.
 It is important to realize your feelings and understand what it is caused by.